Capital punishment in Armenia

 Capital punishment in Armenia was a method of punishment that was implemented within Armenia's Criminal Code and Constitution until its eventual relinquishment in the 2003 modifications made to the Constitution.
 Capital punishment's origin in Armenia is unknown, yet it remained present in the Armenia Criminal Code of 1961, which was enforced and applied until 1999.
-Capital punishment was incorporated in Armenian legislation and effectuated for capital crimes, which were crimes that were classified to be punishable by death, this included: treason, espionage, first-degree murder, acts of terrorism and grave military crimes.
+Capital punishment was incorporated into Armenian legislation and effectuated for capital crimes, which were crimes that were classified to be punishable by death, including treason, espionage, first-degree murder, acts of terrorism and grave military crimes.

-The last publicly known use of capital punishment in Armenia was in 1991, of which it was enacted through a single bullet shot to the head.
+The last publicly known use of capital punishment in Armenia was in 1991, when the execution was carried out with a single bullet shot to the head.
 After this, the death penalty was put on a moratorium and came under heavy criticism from both nations and international organisations.

 History

 Armenia's application of capital punishment in the modern era dated back to their Criminal Code of 1961, of which was implemented while the country was under a republic of the Union of Soviet Socialist Republics.
 Armenia's Criminal Code of 1961 enforced the death penalty for 16 war-time crimes and 18 peace-time criminal offences.
 After their declaration of independence from the Union of Soviet Socialist Republics, Armenia suspended the use of capital punishment, yet they continued to use the Criminal Code of 1961, which enabled courts to legally sentence individuals who they believe had violated capital crimes to death.

 In February 1991, an unknown individual was charged with committing first-degree murder and was executed through a single gun shot to the head.
 This would be the last time Armenia used the 1961 Criminal Code to sentence an individual to death and have that sentence carried out, and it would mark the last time the death penalty was used as a form of punishment.
 However, Armenia's courts would continue sentencing criminals to death, pending execution.
 Since 1990, there had been 13 death sentences that were imposed by courts before capital punishment was abolished.